keatonrproud/eBay_price_check/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Clone the repo, install the required scripts, and get to price checking!
+Clone the repo, install the required scripts, and get to price checking:

+1) View the sample_output file to see what your output will look like.
+2) Replace the items in search_list.csv with your own eBay searches.
 The more specific your search, the more accurately the price will reflect your search.
+3) Run the script and view your median search prices in the new output.

 ### Prerequisites